Table of Contents

 - Your child is a full-time student between the ages of 18 and 23

-- Your child becomes permanently disabled before age 18
+- Your child becomes permanently disabled before the age of 18

 - You become responsible for a dependent parent whose income falls below a certain threshold